 Summarizing Key Observations

-However, avoid simply repeating what you’ve already said.
+Start your conclusion by summarizing your key observations.
+Remind your reader of the main points you have made in your body paragraphs.
+However, avoid simply repeating what you have already said.
 Instead, aim to synthesize your observations, bringing them together in a way that highlights their connections and overall significance.

 Personal Thoughts and Lessons Learned